Nike ends shoe deal with NBA player Kyrie Irving

 Irving's shoe deal with Nike was one of the NBA's most lucrative deals, generating about $11 million in earnings for him every year, Sportico reported.
 Irving signed his first Nike shoe deal in 2014 and was scheduled to release a new model, the Kyrie 8s, last month.

-"We wish Nike nothing but the best is their future endeavors," Riley Irving said in a statement Monday.
+"We wish Nike nothing but the best in their future endeavors," Riley Irving said in a statement Monday.

 Irving posted a tweet Monday that suggested he's relieved to be free from the Nike deal.